-Diametrically Composed is a collection of newly commissioned works for flute and piano exploring the duality of being a mother and an artist.
+Diametrically Composed is a collection of newly commissioned works for flute, voice and piano exploring the duality of being a mother and an artist.

 Immediately after childbirth, it becomes clear that motherhood is multifaceted and life-changing.
 This new reality brings the joy of experiencing a newly created being and a powerful impact on creativity.
 Being an artist-mother is fulfilling, rewarding, and unpredictable – full of love, beauty, and constant learning.
 Caring for and cultivating the development of someone else’s life is a privilege and artistically inspiring.
 While our children inform our art, our art informs our children and the steady current of energy generated from the two creates a distinct and flourished experience.